-In the Khomas Region 74.5% of all households depend on salaries and wages as their main income source, only 0.2% of households depend on subsistence farming as the main income and 9.7% of all households get their main income from non-farming business activities (NSA, 2019).
+In the Khomas region 74.5% of all households depend on salaries and wages as their main income source, only 0.2% of households depend on subsistence farming as the main income and 9.7% of all households get their main income from non-farming business activities (NSA, 2019).

-The economy of the Hardap Region is predominantly agriculture-based.
+The economy of the Hardap region is predominantly agriculture-based.
 Extensive livestock farming is a common activity over the entire region, but intensive farming is also practiced at the irrigation scheme below the Hardap Dam near Mariental.
-Several crops are produced here, but there are also activities such as piggeries, a diary super farm and abattoirs.
-Elsewhere irrigation is practiced by utilizing groundwater from the Stampriet artesian aquifer, although at a localized and small-scale.
-The prominence of agriculture as a primary economic sector in the Hardap region is responsible for a high figure of informally-employed people - 71.3%.
-In contrast to most of Namibia's other regions, agriculture is less prominent in the Khomas Region where the majority of people are urbanized.
+Where EPL 7769 is located, the dominant land use and economic activity is extensive agriculture.
+The prominence of agriculture as a primary economic sector in the Hardap region is responsible for the high figure of informally-employed people - 71.3%.
+In contrast to most of Namibia's other regions, agriculture is less prominent in the Khomas region where the majority of people are urbanized.
 The figure for informal-employed people is also lower (55.6%) as people are employed in a wider range of secondary and tertiary economic sectors such as administration, services and manufacturing (NSA, 2019).